Homeless at 16 - one girl's journey to rebuilding her life

 Zoe was connected to Mission Australia's Roma House, which provides residential care and support for homeless people, many of whom suffer from mental illness.
 Mission Australia’s recovery workers worked closely with her to restore her physically, mentally and emotionally.

 Zoe was nurtured and encouraged to achieve her dreams and potential through her talent for painting.
 Her confidence grew and slowly she began to trust other people again.
 To help her on her path to independence, Mission Australia also made sure Zoe had the skills to manage her own money and care for herself.

 Zoe is now thriving.
 She lives in affordable accommodation and remains connected to support networks.
 For the first time in her life, she is excited and optimistic about her future.
-In 2015, Mission Australia assisted 16,485 young people, like Zoe, through 72 services.
+In 2017, Mission Australia assisted 6,631 young people like Zoe through 28 dedicated youth services.